shhossain/computer_science/README.md

 ## Introduction
-Computer science is the study of computers and computing as well as their theoretical and practical applications.
+Computer science is the study of computers and computing and their theoretical and practical applications.
 Computer science applies the principles of mathematics, engineering, and logic to a plethora of functions.
 Those include algorithm formulation, software/hardware development, and artificial intelligence.

 ## [Electronic Computer](Not-Added)
-A device that computes, especially a programmable electronic machine that performs high-speed mathematical or logical operations or that assembles, stores, correlates, or otherwise processes information.
+A device that computes, especially a programmable electronic machine that performs high-speed mathematical or logical operations or assembles, stores, correlates, or otherwise processes information.

 ## [Boolean Logic](Boolean%20Logic/readme.md)
 Boolean logic is a branch of mathematics that deals with the values of truth and falsehood.
 It is a system of logic that uses only two values, 0 and 1, to represent false and true, respectively.
 It is also known as Boolean algebra, named after George Boole, who first described it in 1854.